danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 #### Keywords

 The jsoncons implementation passes all required tests in the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite/) for the keywords below.
+You can check the [Bowtie project](https://github.com/bowtie-json-schema/bowtie) to see how jsoncons [compares with other implementations](https://bowtie.report/).

 | Keyword                    | Draft 4   | Draft 6   | Draft 7   | Draft 2019-09 | Draft 2020-12 |
 |:--------------------------:|:---------:|:---------:|:---------:|:---------:|:---------:|